Delhi HC seeks response from Centre regarding Shah Faesal's plea

 The advocate representing Faesal, said they do not know the grounds on which the lookout circular (LOC) was issued.

-The advocate also added that the lookout circular can only prevent Faesal from traveling but cannot justify his arrest and detention, which was "malafide" on the part of the central government.
+The advocate also added that the lookout circular can only prevent Faesal from travelling but cannot justify his arrest and detention, which was "malafide" on the part of the central government.

 Instigating crowds, travelling on tourist visa: Centre on Shah Feasal's detention